Specific Admission Requirements

-- An early admission clearance form must be completed with all necessary signatures affixed.
+- An early admission authorization form must be completed with all necessary signatures affixed.

 - The applicant must have taken the PSAT, SAT or ACT examination and scored at least the University required minimum.
-Contact Lifelong Learning for the current requirement.
+Contact the Office of Continuing Education at 724-938-5840 for the current requirements.

-- The student must submit a completed early admission clearance form and a transcript for each session that enrollment at California University is desired.
+- The student must submit an authorization form for each session that enrollment at California University is desired.